kallaway/100-days-of-code/log.md

 Today's Progress:I worked with a blog project and tried to understand and worked with CSS on FreeCodeCamp.

 Thoughts:I think I need to immerse everything before moving more.
 I will use and practice what I learnt.

+Day 7: December 9, 2019

+Today's Progress:I watched TraversyMedia video and did CSS practice, and watching and taking notes while watching an EdX course.

+Thoughts: I'm feeling like I'm moving so slow,but i have decided I will focus on what I'm learning not focusing on progress.
+Because you can move so quick but if i won't remember later, there is no use for me.
+So, take it slow.
+Relax and enjoy!